TolhurstTech/petsy/VALIDATION.md

 I used W3C to validate my CSS and fix any conformity errors.

 ## JSLint JavaScript Validation
 I validated all my JS scripts with JSLint.
-A coupld of minor errors were left as I didn't put some logic inside functions leaving some globale variables and didn't quite have time to fix that at this stage.
+A couple of minor errors were left as I didn't put some logic inside functions leaving some global variables and didn't quite have time to fix that at this stage.

 ![screenshot](documentation/petsy-cartjs-validation.png)
 ### Cart JS validation.